MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/call.md

 # call

 Calls one batch program from another without stopping the parent batch program.
-The **call** command accepts labels as the target of the call.
+The **call** command accepts labels as the target of the call

+For examples of how to use this command, see [Examples](#BKMK_examples).

 > [!NOTE]
-> **Call** has no effect at the command prompt when it is used outside of a script or batch file.
+> Call has no effect at the command prompt when it is used outside of a script or batch file.

-For examples of how to use this command, see [Examples](#BKMK_examples).

 ## Syntax